rustx/gobacklight/README.md

 [![Build Status](https://travis-ci.org/rustx/gobacklight.svg?branch=master)](https://travis-ci.org/rustx/gobacklight)
 [![Coverage Status](https://coveralls.io/repos/github/rustx/gobacklight/badge.svg?branch=master)](https://coveralls.io/github/rustx/gobacklight?branch=master)

-Copyright (C) 2017 - 2018, rustx
-This is a free software, see the source for copying conditions.
-There is NO warranty; not even for MERCHANTABILITY or FITNESS for a particular purpose.

 ## Description

-Gobacklight is a program to control backlight controllers for dell XPS 13 ubuntu laptops.
+Gobacklight is a program to control backlight for dell XPS 13 ubuntu laptops.

+It may work on other laptops using vendor acpi, but it has not been tested yet.

 ## Features